-Bret Lathrope enters his first year as an assistant coach with the MIT water polo team in 2017.
-Lathrope joins the Engineers water polo staff after serving as an assistant coach with the Bucknell University men's and women's water polo teams for the past two seasons.
+Bret Lathrope enters his first year as the head coach of the MIT water polo team in 2018 after being appointed to the position on March 27, 2018.
+Lathrope served as an assistant coach with the MIT program for the 2017 season as he joined the Engineers after two years as an assistant coach with the Bucknell University men's and women's water polo teams.
 The former UCLA standout was also previously an assistant coach at UC Davis and played professionally in Spain.

 A former member of the Junior National Team, National B Team, Polo National 20-and-Under Team, National Cadet Team and National Development Team, Lathrope was a four-year member of the UCLA squad that made three national championship game appearances during his tenure.
 Lathrope scored 56 goals in his career, including a career-high 19 as a junior in 2011.